 High cholesterol is a sneaky bugger.

-Many people already suffer from it, but will only find out years later – and this can lead to serious health problems.
+Many people already suffer from it, but will only find it out years later – and this can lead to serious health problems.

 What is Cholesterol?

 When we hear cholesterol – we think of fatty foods.
 The truth is that fatty foods are not what causes high cholesterol.
 While these foods may contain cholesterol, 75% of the cholesterol in your body is actually produced by your own liver.

 When cholesterol is maintained at a normal level, it plays an important role in helping your body’s cells perform their tasks.
 Cholesterol is, in fact, vital to your body, as it protects you against inflammation that may be caused by poor dietary choices, too much sugar, stress, and smoking.